Special Education

 A variety of programs and support services are available to eligible students on a broad continuum.
 Our goal is to provide an education for students with special needs in the least restrictive environment possible for the student to successfully maximize his or her potential.
 Programs and services include:

-• Resource Level Services: The majority of our students in Batavia receives special education services at the resource level.
+- Resource Level Services: The majority of our students in Batavia receive special education services at the resource level.
 This simply means that the majority of their day (51% or more) is spent in the general education setting.
 Each student’s Individualized Educational Program (IEP) determines the specific specialized supports that the student needs to be successful.

-• Essentials Classes: The Essentials Classes strive to provide an environment where students will receive direct instruction in areas of academic deficit and gain compensatory skills so that they can be successful in the general education curriculum in the future.
+- Essentials Classes: The Essentials Classes strive to provide an environment where students will receive direct instruction in areas of academic deficit and gain compensatory skills so that they can be successful in the general education curriculum in the future.
 Essentials Classes are available in grades 6-12 in core academic areas.
-Instruction is based around the students’ individual goals.
+Instruction is based on the students’ individual goals.

-• Mid-Valley Special Education Cooperative: Through the support of MVSEC, we are able to offer a continuum of services that meets the needs of our students with more significant needs.
+- Mid-Valley Special Education Cooperative: Through the support of MVSEC, we are able to offer a continuum of services that meet the needs of our students with more significant needs.
 Batavia High School hosts a wonderful program for students with more significant intellectual disabilities and health needs.
-Other programs are available throughout the MidValley area for students that require specialized programming that is not available within their home school.
-Mid-Valley also supports many our students during their transition years (ages 18-21) through their 12+ and SAIL program.
+Other programs are available throughout the MidValley area for students who require specialized programming that is not available within their home school.
+Mid-Valley also supports many of our students during their transition years (ages 18-21) through their 12+ and SAIL program.